-In addition to climate, sediment and estuarine/atmospheric pollutant variation across estuaries and marshes, there are also differences in grazing pressure, even within the same estuary.
-For instance, in the Solway, agricultural grazers are managed at Rockcliffe through the late spring/summer and early autumn seasons while Campfield, just down river, is generally protected from sheep and cattle grazing.
-However, as an RSPB marsh, managers at Campfield encourage breeding and overwintering bird populations.
-In contrast, agricultural grazers are present at both Warton Bank and Banks marshes in the Ribble, while Paull and Welwick marshes, both in the Humber, showed no evidence of grazing at the time of the survey.
+In addition to climate, sediment and estuarine/atmospheric pollutant variation across estuaries and saltmarshes, there are also differences in grazing pressure, even within the same estuary.
+For instance, in the Solway, agricultural grazers are managed at Rockcliffe saltmarsh through the late spring/summer and early autumn seasons while Campfield, just down river, is generally protected from sheep and cattle grazing.
+However, as an RSPB saltmarsh, managers at Campfield encourage breeding and overwintering bird populations.
+In contrast, agricultural grazers are present at both Warton Bank and Banks saltmarshes in the Ribble, while Paul and Welwick saltmarshes, both in the Humber, showed no evidence of grazing at the time of the survey.